kubernetes/enhancements/keps/sig-api-machinery/0015-dry-run.md

 the `dryRun` query parameter by reading the user's intent from a flag.

 For beta, we use `--server-dry-run` for `kubectl apply` to exercise server-side apply.
-This flag will be removed next release.
+This flag will be deprecated next release, then removed after 1 release.

 For GA, we'll use the existing `--dry-run` flag available on `kubectl apply`.